mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 However, on large and complex designs, using SAT solvers directly on multi-bit buses can be slow.
 Instead, Satisfiability Modulo Theories (SMT) solvers can be used instead.
-SMT is a generalisation of SAT that introduces richer types such as bit vectors, integers and reals @Barrett2018.
+SMT is a generalisation of SAT that introduces richer types such as bit vectors, integers, and reals @Barrett2018.
 Solving satisfiability modulo theories is still at least NP-complete, sometimes undecidable.
 Most SMT solvers either depend on or "call out" to an underlying SAT solver.
 One such SMT solver that uses this approach is Bitwuzla @Niemetz2023.
 Others, however, such as Z3 @Moura2008 include their own SAT logic and other methods for computing solutions.
 The